When it comes to Thailand income tax for foreigners, there’s a lot of misinformation floating around on the internet.

 Pension and taxes in Thailand are tricky, and it’s a hot topic for those who retire in Thailand.

 Before 2024, while certain pensions were subject to tax, you were unlikely to pay pension tax in Thailand.
+However, the situation completely changed in 2024 due to the new foreign-earned income tax regulations.

 It’s likely that when you send your pension to Thailand, you are subject to personal income tax, with two main exceptions: